ryscher/old-vagrant-dryad/README.md

 Alternatively, if you have access to AWS, you can use that provider to spin up a VM on EC2.

-## Building a local VM
+### Bringing up the VirtualBox

-With Virtualbox, vagrant, and ansible installed, building the virtual machine is done with
+With VirtualBox, vagrant, and ansible installed, building the virtual machine is done with

     vagrant up